pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1870: Airflow XCOM Values Sharing Data Between Tasks

+Today I learned how to share data between tasks in Airflow using XCOMs.
+XCOMs values are like having two functions and function B uses the returned value from function A. XCOMs values is a good way to share data between tasks, but is not recommended for share large amounts of data.
+Depending of the database you are using as a meta-database is the maximum size of the XCOMs values, for example if you are using SQLite you can share values with 2gb of size.
+Also the values shared by as XCOMs needs to be JSON serializable.

 ### Day 1869: Filtering Parquet Files and AWS

 Today I practice multiple ways to filter a DataFrame with PySpark and Python.
 I needed to do this because I need to remove from a DataFrame some not desired records, I learned how to filter using pyspark operations like `where` and `filter` using pyspark functions like `col`, `equal`, etc, also I create a temp view in Spark to apply the filter using SQL syntax, I discovered later that if you use `df.filter()`, you can pass the SQL query in string format as argument for the `filter` method.
 The pyspark flexibility to perform this operations is good but having multiples ways to do the same operation sometimes is a challenge because you are always looking for new ways to do their operations.